 However, a truly safe campus can only be achieved with the cooperation of the entire University community, including faculty, staff, students, and visitors.
 Personal safety is a personal responsibility and it involves everyone on campus.
 By working together we can make our campus a safe and peaceful place to live, learn, and work.

-Suffolk University Police & Security Department
+Suffolk University Police & Security Department (SUPD)

 Ridgeway Building, 4th Floor